Pat Langhorne

-Patricia Jean Langhorne NZAM (born 1955) is an Antarctic sea ice researcher.
-She retired as Professor in the physics department at the University of Otago, New Zealand in 2020.
-She was previously head of department (2012–2015).
-She was New Zealand's leading sea ice physicist.
-For a time she led the observational component of one of New Zealand’s National Science Challenges – the Deep South.
+Patricia Jean Langhorne NZAM (born 1955) is a British–New Zealand Antarctic sea-ice researcher.
+She retired as a professor in the Department of Physics at the University of Otago, New Zealand, in 2020.
+She was previously head of department from 2012 to 2015.
+She was New Zealand's leading sea-ice physicist.
+For a time she led the observational component of one of New Zealand's National Science Challenges – the Deep South.

-Early life and education
+Early life, education and family

-Langhorne was born in 1955 in Glasgow, Scotland.
-Her early life was spent in Torrance, near Kirkintilloch and she completed her schooling at Kilsyth Academy.
-She gained a degree in Physics from the University of Aberdeen.
-From there she moved to Clare Hall at the University of Cambridge, UK, where she completed her PhD in 1982, under the supervision of Peter Wadhams, on crystal alignment in sea ice.
-She then held a fellowship with Newnham College, supported by Rolls-Royce, at the Whittle Laboratory, Cambridge.
+Langhorne was born in Scotland in 1955.
+Her early life was spent in Torrance, near Kirkintilloch, and she completed her schooling at Kilsyth Academy.
+She earned a degree in physics from the University of Aberdeen.
+From there she moved to Clare Hall at the University of Cambridge, where she completed her PhD on crystal alignment in sea ice in 1982, under the supervision of Peter Wadhams.
+She then held a fellowship with Newnham College.
+This was supported by Rolls-Royce, at the Whittle Laboratory, Cambridge.